onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

 `(clojure.tools.namespace.repl/refresh)` can be used with this setup to refresh your project.
 Many Clojure editors also have convenient keybindings for this!

-Try to run the test via your editor, or using `(clojure.test/run-tests 'your.test.ns)`, while tailing the output of onyx.log in your project root.
+Then try to run the test via your editor, or in the repl e.g. `(clojure.test/run-tests '{{app-name}}.jobs.sample-job-test)`.
+Ensure you `tail -F` the output of onyx.log in your project root, to watch out for any issues that might pop up.

 ### Production
 Running onyx in production just requires building an uberjar and running